CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/index.md

 {: .text-center }
 # ORIGINAL RULEBOOKS

-Iron Crown Enterprises (ICE) published the rules for playing the _Middle-earth: Collectible Card Game_ (_MECCG_) across various set and expansion rulebooks.
-A Rulesbook or rules insert was published along with each set and expansion of _MECCG_.
-Additional rules and annotations to the rules were published in the _Companion_ books.
+Iron Crown Enterprises (ICE) published a rulesbook or rules insert along with each set and expansion of the _Middle-earth: Collectible Card Game_.
+The original rulebooks presented here do _not_ include errata.
+Instead, a rule with erratum will be annotated.
+Corrections to minor typographical, grammatical, and formatting issues are not annotated.

-These original rules are the _official_ rules in that they were authored or authorized by Coleman Charlton and Mike Reynolds, the Designers and Developers of _Middle-earth CCG_ at Iron Crown Enterprises.
-However, some of these rules are _outdated_ as they were revised, clarified, or superceded over the course of the game.
-ICE never published a complete and final ruleset as they were developing a second edition of _MECCG_ instead (titled "Lord of the Rings Expandable Card Game" (LoRE), which was never released as ICE lost their license to produce Middle-earth games.
-The digital version of these original rulebooks do _not_ include errata, clarifications, or revisions but they do correct minor typographical, grammatical, and formatting issues.
-The Complete & Final Rules present the rules with all errata, clarifications, and other revisions.

 The official rulesbooks and rule sources include: